Micro-STAMP/microstamp-configuration-files/README.md

-# MicroSTAMP Configuration Server
+# MicroSTAMP configuration files

-Configuration Server implementation for MicroSTAMP.
+Repository to store configuration files for the MicroSTAMP project.